After returned to the capital, the emperor installed Prince Jing as the new Crown Prince.

 The military mutiny was called off at the last minute.

-Mei Changsu fell into deep coma for days once returned home.
+Mei Changsu fell into a deep coma for days once returned home.
 Despite he eventually recovered, his health further deteriorated and his days were numbered.

 His good friend Lin Cheng, the CEO of Langya info centre, spent most of his time experimenting with new drugs from the natural ingredients, hoping to extend Mei Changsu’s life.